Physical Quality of Life Index

-It was developed for the Overseas Development Council in the mid-1970s by Pratyush and his company, as one of a number of measures created due to dissatisfaction with the use of GNP as an indicator of development.
+It was developed for the Overseas Development Council in the mid-1970s by M.D Morris, as one of a number of measures created due to dissatisfaction with the use of GNP as an indicator of development.
 He thought that they would cover a wide range of indicators like health, sanitation, drinking water, nutrition, education etc. PQLI might be regarded as an improvement but shares the general problems of measuring quality of life in a quantitative way.
-It has also been criticized because there is considerable overlap between infant mortality and life expectancy.
+It has also been criticized because there is a considerable overlap between infant mortality and life expectancy.

 The UN Human Development Index is a more widely used means of measuring well-being.

 Steps to Calculate Physical Quality of Life: